-Many opinions here, but at least in couple of provinces in Canada, the consensus seems to be that legal weed is poor quality compared to illicit marijuana.
-Whether that is true in USA is anyone’s guess, but suffice to say that my personal experience is that store-bought tastes like bad tobacco.
+Many opinions here, but at least in a couple of provinces in Canada, the consensus seems to be that legal weed is of poor quality compared to illicit marijuana.
+Whether that is true in the USA is anyone’s guess, but suffice to say that my personal experience is that store-bought tastes like bad tobacco.

-Illicit street weed is frequently grown with pesticides and non-organic methods, and sometimes contains heavy metals.
+Illicit street weed is frequently grown with pesticides and non-organic methods and sometimes contains heavy metals.
 Legal weed is almost always tested, but testing labs are sometimes not overly scrupulous about their results.

 Time needed: 60 days.

 - Find a sunny spot in your house or apartment.

 If you don’t have a sunny spot, you will need to get a grow kit with LED Grow Light included.
 Here is one MaryJane Farmer recommends.